-Violent Crime Rate and Property Crime Rate
+Violent Crime and Property Crime

-San Francisco submits crime data on a monthly basis to the federal Uniform Crime Reporting (UCR) Program, a program of the Federal Bureau of Investigation (FBI).
-The FBI UCR program sets guidelines and definitions for classifying crimes.
+San Francisco submits crime data to the federal Uniform Crime Reporting (UCR) Program every month.
+The UCR is a program of the Federal Bureau of Investigation (FBI).
+The UCR program sets guidelines and definitions for classifying crimes.

-UCR: PROPERTY AND VIOLENT CRIME RATES PER 100,000 POPULATION
+UCR: PROPERTY AND VIOLENT CRIME

-How Performance is Measured
+How Crime is Measured

-Part I crimes data from 2009-2014 comes from the SFPD’s CABLE Report POL0216E, except for Homicide (Homicide Detail), Rape (Sexual Assault Detail), and Arson (CrimeMaps-CABLE).
+Part I crimes from 2009-2014 comes from the SFPD’s CABLE Report POL0216E, except for Homicide (Homicide Detail), Rape (Sexual Assault Detail), and Arson (CrimeMaps-CABLE).
 Following the implementation of SFPD’s Crime Data Warehouse (CDW) in June 2012, 2015 data on Part I crimes comes from CDW, except for Homicide (Homicide Detail) and Rape (Sexual Assault Detail).

 The number displayed on the scorecard page represents a fiscal year-to-date sum.